KOLANICH-ML/UniOpt.py/ReadMe.md

 ![Logo](https://gitlab.com/uploads/-/system/project/avatar/8079746/logo1536.jpg?width=40)

+**We have moved to https://codeberg.org/KOLANICH-ML/UniOpt.py , grab new versions there.**

+Under the disguise of "better security" Micro$oft-owned GitHub has [discriminated users of 1FA passwords](https://github.blog/2023-03-09-raising-the-bar-for-software-security-github-2fa-begins-march-13/) while having commercial interest in success and wide adoption of [FIDO 1FA specifications](https://fidoalliance.org/specifications/download/) and [Windows Hello implementation](https://support.microsoft.com/en-us/windows/passkeys-in-windows-301c8944-5ea2-452b-9886-97e4d2ef4422) which [it promotes as a replacement for passwords](https://github.blog/2023-07-12-introducing-passwordless-authentication-on-github-com/).
+It will result in dire consequencies and is competely inacceptable, [read why](https://codeberg.org/KOLANICH/Fuck-GuanTEEnomo).

+If you don't want to participate in harming yourself, it is recommended to follow the lead and migrate somewhere away of GitHub and Micro$oft.
+Here is [the list of alternatives and rationales to do it](https://github.com/orgs/community/discussions/49869).
+If they delete the discussion, there are certain well-known places where you can get a copy of it.
+[Read why you should also leave GitHub](https://codeberg.org/KOLANICH/Fuck-GuanTEEnomo).

+---

 This is a universal black box optimization library.
 No algos (for now) are implemented here, it just implements the framework to wrap as much as possible black box optimizers as easy as possible and to use them in a unified way.

 There are differrent hyperparams optimization libs, they use different formats of search space specs, differrent formats of input vectors and differrent ways to retrive the result.
 This lib smoothes the differences, providing a unified interface to use them all.